-Before retrofitting or modifying high-pressure hydraulic lines on longwall mining equipment, it is important to apply proper hose fitting and mounting principles, including the use of properly rated and sized couplers, filters, and hoses designed to handle longwall system specifications.
+Before retrofitting or modifying high-pressure hydraulic lines on longwall mining equipment, it is important to apply safe hydraulic hose fitting and mounting principles, including the use of properly rated and sized couplers, filters, and hoses designed to handle longwall system specifications.

 Before replacing a high-pressure hydraulic hose, always shut down the pump(s), and lock-out and tag the equipment.
 Check the hose being replaced by twisting or squeezing it to verify the pressure has been relieved.
 If pressure is still in the hose, take appropriate measures to relieve the pressure before loosening the hose fittings.